havocp/xsbt-wiki/Getting-Started/Getting-Started-Hello.md

 # Next

-Learn about the [[file and directory layout|Directory Structure]] of an sbt project.
+Learn about the [[file and directory layout|Getting Started Directories]] of an sbt project.